NStefan002/speedtyper.nvim/README.md

         stopwatch = {
             hide_time = true, -- hide time while typing
         },
-        -- NOTE: window height and width will be the same rain = {
+        -- NOTE: the window height will become the same as the window width rain = {
-            throttle = 7, -- increase speed every x seconds
+            initial_speed = 1.5, -- words fall down by one line every x seconds
-            lives = 3,
+            throttle = 7, -- increase speed every x seconds (set to -1 for constant speed) lives = 3,
         },
     },